-Massey's Bachelor of Resource and Environmental Planning is a unique professional planning degree that combines urban and natural resource planning.
+Massey's Bachelor of Resource and Environmental Planning (BRP) is a unique degree that combines urban and natural resource planning.

-Resource and environmental planning is a creative interdisciplinary process that deals with the natural and human dimensions of the world around us.
+A planning profession is a future-focused discipline that deals with the natural and human dimensions of the world around us.
 It is concerned with the diversity of our communities, productivity of our economy, and vitality of our natural systems.

-You'll study core planning courses, and take a minor in a related subject that meets your particular interests and aspirations.
+You'll study core planning courses.
+You'll also take a minor in a related subject that meets your particular interests and aspirations.

 There are no specific entry requirements for this programme, outside of university admission regulations.